JULY 2022, LOVE: Babymother (1998)

 Even one of the outlier scenes - the funeral of Angela’s mother Edith - is one such scene.
 Gracefully, note the style doesn’t detour much from the template.
 Bold and well fitted (by funeral standards) - very clearly chief support and chief mourners.

-Note also the plate in Yvette’s hand; the white bread with the cooked food.
+It was this scene where I noticed Yvette, outside of her periwinkle blue bubble wrap overalls from the opening scene.
+Note also the plate in Yvette’s hand: the white bread with the cooked food.
 Her red polka dots and dark brown finger waves.
-How the bottom of Sharon’s silky chic bob meets the top of her black, fur-lined collar.
+How the bottom of Sharon’s chic silky bob meets the top of her black, fur-lined collar.
 Rose’s matching pearl set with her perfectly fitted Black suit and her experienced, though hidden, mask of concern.
 How their complexions melt into the background, and into one another, in a considered way.
-Just as the film is linked by scenes of potent community, the film is linked by is multiple, and unexpected, mother and children characters.
+Just as the film is linked by scenes of potent community, the film is linked by its multiple, and unexpected, mother and children characters.

-Babymother be a Mother to Your Child
+Babymother, be a Mother to Your Child

 There are three generations of mothers in the film, and three generations of children.
 The trio mother one another, and Angela has both a big sister and a mother in Rose.
 Angela’s children have their mother, who mothers them as best she can, as well as their mother’s community - a care collective.
 And when they are on the outs with one another, they first must mother themselves and then mother and nourish each other.
 This is especially potent as Suzette Llewellyn’s Rose places an especially fierce mother character in the infamous 1996 film, Welcome II the Terrordome.
 And as it turns out in Babymother, Rose is herself a Babymother - a demure, proper, elegant, caring, ambitious, one who got away Babymother.